zesterer/atto/README.md

 # Yields [17, 9]
 ```

-Converting a string into a value
+Converting a string into a value:

 ```
 fn main is